 .BSW The expression1 argument specifies the number of words to reserve (one word is 16 bits).
-In a bit-type section, the .BSW directive still initializes 16 bits.

 .BSL The expression1 argument specifies the number of longs to reserve (one long is 32 bits).
-In a bit-type section, the .BSL directive still initializes 32 bits.

 The .BSB directive is for example useful to define and initialize an array that is only partially filled: